This lesson is still being designed and assembled (Pre-Alpha version)

 Machine Learning

-Machine learning (ML) is a subset of AI methods that provides computer systems the ability to automatically learn and improve from experience without being explicitly programmed.
-In ML, there are many different algorithms that help to solve problems.
+Machine learning (ML) is a subset of AI that provides computer systems the ability to automatically learn and improve from experience without being explicitly programmed.

 Deep Learning